Why Young People Have Fallen Back In Love With Pasta…

 So we ask, are you a pappardelle person or a linguine lover?
 Or if you are also one of us who is contributing to the current pasta renaissance according to the Guardian, your answer is probably tutti or all of the above!

-The pasta renaissance is alive and well (in fact it never left!) where we are living, creating, and of course eating, on our two-week retreats in May and June, in the heart of the Tuscan countryside.
+The pasta renaissance is alive and well (in fact it never left!) where we are living, creating, and of course eating, on our two-week retreats in the heart of the Tuscan countryside.
 While there, we will also have the opportunity to make all sorts of different pasta varieties and sauces with our very own nonna.
 It is a privilege to witness and experience the heart and soul that goes into rolling the perfect little gnocchi.
 Can you say “tutto bene”?!

 Not only does making and eating pasta connect us to the people and the place of our surroundings, but according to the World Health Organization, ‘good’ carbs are essential to a healthy diet.
 Where better place to live this very truth this summer, where pasta has always been on point than surrounded by nearly 100 acres of olives, wild oleander, and cypress in Italy?